Reports: Eric Bieniemy to emerge as candidate for USC head coach

-LOS ANGELES — Two days after firing coach Clay Helton, Kansas City Chiefs offensive coordinator Eric Bieniemy is reportedly emerging as a head coaching candidate for USC.
+LOS ANGELES, Calif. — Two days after firing coach Clay Helton, Kansas City Chiefs offensive coordinator Eric Bieniemy is reportedly emerging as a head coaching candidate for USC.

 According to ESPN’s Adam Schefter, Bieniemy has told people close to him in the past that the position at USC is one of the few positions in the college ranks that would interest him.